jnozzi/cocoadev.com/markdown/MostOfCodeInControllerClass.md

 I've been writing a program and I have like 600 hundred lines of code in my Controller class.
 That is pretty much my only class in the whole program.
-I only have one more class for a General/TableView item and that class only has about 100 lines of code.
+I only have one more class for a TableView item and that class only has about 100 lines of code.
 Is it a bad thing that most of my code is in my Controller class, or do you some times need to do that?
 If it is a bad thing, what advice can you give me to keep myself from putting all of the code in the Controller class?

 ----

-The Cocoa paradigm is General/ModelViewController.
+The Cocoa paradigm is ModelViewController.
 Since View comes with Cocoa (and hence requires no code), one need only consider which takes more code: the Model or the Controller?
 It is quite possible for it to be the latter.

 If your Model classes, however, are excessively simple, you might find yourself repeating the same chunks of code several times in the Controller.
 If this is the case, try refactoring these common sequences to the Model class - if it makes sense to do so.